ryolambert/nextjs-nft-gallery/README.md

 <!-- FEATURES -->
 ## Features

-- [x] The component should fetch the NFTs for the BAYC collection
+- [x] Fetches BAYC collection from Alchemy API
-- [x] The NFT image and name should be shown on the card
+- [x] NFT Cards should show name, tokenId, collection, and token address.
-- [x] The gallery should be responsive
+- [x] Gallery is responsive based on screen size.
-- [x] The gallery should have a filter for tokenId
+- [x] Gallery has tokenId search/filtering.
-- [x] The gallery should have auto-pagination when user scrolls to the bottom using [react virtualized](https://github.com/bvaughn/react-virtualized)
+- [x] Gallery implements infinite scroll.

-See the [open issues](https://github.com/ryolambert/nft-dot-com-fe-challenge/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/ryolambert/nextjs-nft-gallery/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With